 Gas Range & Cooktop - Cleaning Grates and Burner Caps

-Grates and caps can be cleaned in the dishwasher as long as they are enamel coated on the bottom.
+Grates and caps can be cleaned in the Dishwasher as long as they are enamel coated on the bottom.

 Brass burner caps can be soaked in a vinegar and water solution.
 The vinegar and water solution will remove much of any black discoloration with no real scrubbing involved.
 Brasso or Bar Keepers Friend can make the brass burner caps return to a full shine.
 This does require a bit more elbow grease and it can alter some of the radial brushing appearance on the brass burner cap.